15 Habits of Well-Liked Industry Leaders

 Being well-liked.
 It's something we all desire.
-And we can all think of people in our spheres whom everyone feels comfortable around and whom everyone wants to know better.
+And we can all think of people in our spheres whom everyone feels comfortable around and wants to know better.
 These people are like magnets.
 How do they do it?
-When we break it down, it's because they've worked on and gotten really good at many, if not all of, the following 15 habits.
+When we break it down, it's because they've worked on and gotten good at many, if not all, of the following 15 habits.

 Emotionally intelligent people engage in similar behaviors that make them likable and successful leaders in their industry/niche.
 Here's a list of these behaviors and some thoughts on how you can begin practicing them, too.

 If you feel uncomfortable in social settings or are naturally reserved, you may appear fake, aloof, or indifferent.
 Be aware of how you present to others.
 Practice opening up in verbal and nonverbal ways: smile and make eye contact; a nod to show you're listening; lean in when someone speaks to you.

 Unspoken communication can be even more important than what is said.
 So, note facial expressions, body language, and tone of voice.
 This enables you to get what's happening regardless of what is said.

 If you're empathetic, you can genuinely feel what others feel, good or bad.
 That means you get excited about others' good news.
 You don't get jealous.
 It also means you comfort others when bad things happen or just when they're down.
 You constantly place yourself in other's situations.
 This makes it easier to understand why they're doing what they're doing and enables you to respond appropriately.